kiki0805/goinput/README.md

 # goinput

-Capture mouse and keyboard events on Linux
+Capture mouse and keyboard events or control them on Linux

 ## Notes
 * Only Linux based